Diana Kennedy: Life

 Kennedy was born Diana Southwood in Loughton, Essex, in the southeast of England, on 3 March 1923.
-Her father was a salesman, and her mother was a schoolteacher who loved nature and wanted to live quietly in the countryside.
+Her father was a salesman, and her mother a schoolteacher.

 Kennedy attended South Hampstead High School.
 She did not go on to university because of World War II and instead, at age 19, joined the Women's Timber Corps: a civilian organisation that took over forestry duties from men who had gone off to fight.
 Kennedy did not like cutting down trees, so she was assigned to measuring tree trunks instead.

 In 1953, Kennedy emigrated to Canada, where she lived for three years while doing a number of jobs, including running a film library and selling Wedgewood china.

 On a last-minute decision, Kennedy decided to visit Haiti in 1957.
 There she met Paul P. Kennedy, a correspondent for The New York Times in Mexico, Central America and the Caribbean.
 The two moved to Mexico in 1957, and there they married some time later, remaining together until his death from cancer in 1967, aged 62.
 Kennedy had no children, but two step-daughters from Paul's first marriage.

-In Mexico, Kennedy became enamoured of the food, and dedicated her subsequent career to its preservation and promotion.
-However, she still maintained her British accent and took tea each day.
+In Mexico, Kennedy fell in love with the food, and spent the rest of her career working for its preservation and promotion.
 When she was not teaching, she was either writing or working in the kitchen on recipes.
-She was noted for her brusque, no-nonsense demeanor, having pulled out tape recorders when police have tried to get bribes from her on her Mexican travels.
+She was noted for her brusque, no-nonsense demeanour, having pulled out tape recorders when police have tried to get bribes from her on her Mexican travels.

 She visited every state in Mexico, and used diverse forms of transportation, from buses, to donkeys to her Nissan pickup truck with no power steering (and a shovel to dig it out of the mud).
-She travelled to many isolated areas of Mexico to visit markets and cooks to ask about cooking ingredients and methods.
+She travelled to isolated areas of Mexico to visit markets and cooks to ask about cooking ingredients and methods.
 In the 1970s, she decided to build her house near Zitácuaro, Michoacán, in an area with orchards.
 The land allowed her to grow many of her own ingredients.
 While she was not technophobic, she was against electronic forms of cookbooks, believing in the need to make notes over printed recipes.

 Kennedy died at her home on 24 July 2022, at the age of 99.
+Loughton Town Council has installed a commemorative blue plaque at her former home, 19 York Hill, Loughton.